Global secondary indexes

 jsonb data type that makes it easy to model JSON data, which does not have a set schema and might change often.
 You can use JSONB to group less interesting and less accessed columns of a table.
 YCQL also supports JSONB expression indexes that can be used to speed up data retrieval that would otherwise require scanning the JSON entries.

 jsonbcolumns are slower to read and write compared to normal columns.
-They also take more space because they need to store keys in strings and make keeping data consistency harder.
-A good schema design is to keep most columns as regular ones or collections, and only using
+They also take more space because they need to store keys in strings and make keeping data consistency more difficult.
+A good schema design is to keep most columns as regular columns or collections, and use

-data jsonbcolumn where you store everything, but a
+data jsonbcolumn where you store everything; instead, use a

-dynamic_data jsonbcolumn and other ones being primitive columns.
+dynamic_data jsonbcolumn with the others being primitive columns.

 Incrementing numeric types